 Travertine is a warm stone commonly found in some of the most beautiful pool decks in Florida.
 As a decking material, it’s desirable because it’s durable and long-lasting, and it requires little maintenance.
-Of course, no decking material is completely maintenance free, and travertine is no different.
+Of course, no decking material is completely maintenance-free, and travertine is no different.

 If you’d like to install travertine stone near your backyard pool, or if you already have a travertine deck, there’s much to learn about maintaining this stone’s natural beauty.
 Learn what to do to take care of your pool deck.
-With proper care, including cleaning, sealing and occasional repair, your travertine can last for many years.
+With proper care, including cleaning, sealing, and occasional repair, your travertine can last for many years.

-General Cleaning Practices for Maintaining Your Travertine Pool Deck
+Maintaining Your Travertine Pool Deck General Cleaning

-To maintain a travertine pool deck, sweep travertine regularly.
+To maintain a travertine pool deck, sweep the travertine regularly.
 This prevents dirt from building up on the stone and staining it.
-Periodically, clean your travertine with natural stone cleaner.
+Periodically, clean your travertine with a natural stone cleaner.
 Don’t use anything acidic (like vinegar), and don’t use bleach.
 If using natural stone cleaner, follow the manufacturer’s instructions.
 Repeat the use of natural stone cleaner as needed.

 Your travertine pool deck tiles need to be resealed periodically to avoid stains or damage from water.
 Check the instructions on your sealing product to find out how often it needs to be applied.
 Not sure if your travertine tiles are properly sealed?
-Drop a few beads of water on to the stones.
+Drop a few beads of water onto the stones.
 If the water is absorbed into the stone, it needs to be resealed.
 If the water sits on top of the stone and beads up, then it doesn’t need to be resealed.
 To reseal your travertine tile:

 - Clean the travertine according to these instructions.